liferay-design/liferay.design/src/markdown/articles/2019/user-testing-kick-off-meeting.md

 publish: true
 ---

+## Summary

-**Summary** – Before starting a usability test, it is important to define the goals of user testing.
+Before starting a usability test, it is important to define the goals of user testing.
 The best way to do this is to conduct a kick-off meeting.
 Meet with the task stakeholders to determine what they want to learn, to discover or to verify by identifying questions, concerns, areas of interest, and purpose of the research.

 Discussion topics that a kick-off meeting should cover: